Generating Samples of Stationary Distributions of Weakly Interacting Diffusion Models Without Finite Particle Truncation: A Weak Generative Approach: Main method

-To ensure all components of the input $z$ are updated during the transformation, the partition of $x$ into $(x_1, x_2)$ is alternated across successive affine coupling layers.
-For instance, $x_2^{(i-1)}$ remains unchanged in one coupling layer but is updated in the subsequent layer.
+To ensure all components of the input $\mathbf{z}$ are updated during the transformation, the partition of $\mathbf{x}$ into $(\mathbf{x}_1, \mathbf{x}_2)$ is alternated across successive affine coupling layers.
+For instance, $\mathbf{x}_2^{(i-1)}$ remains unchanged in one coupling layer but is updated in the subsequent layer.
 This alternating update scheme increases the flexibility and expressiveness of the model while maintaining computational efficiency.

 The overall flexibility of normalizing flows is enhanced by the ability to shuffle the input dimensions or randomize the partitioning strategy.
-These design choices, combined with the affine coupling layers, allow the generative map $G_\theta$ to capture a wide range of complex transformations, making it particularly suitable for tasks requiring accurate density estimation and sampling.
+These design choices, combined with the affine coupling layers, allow the generative map $G_{\bm{\theta}}$ to capture a wide range of complex transformations, making it particularly suitable for tasks requiring accurate density estimation and sampling.
+It is worth noting that continuous normalizing flows (CNFs) could also be considered for constructing the generative map, and their theoretical reliability in sample generation has been recently supported by rigorous convergence analyses~\cite{jing2025convergence}.
+However, the details about the improvement of network architecture and expressive power are beyond the scope of our work here.